Feedback Print Email

 The Rural Housing Service (RHS), an agency in the U.S. Department of Agriculture, operates a broad range of programs to support affordable housing and community development in rural areas.
 RHS offers both direct loans and guarantees for mortgages extended by others.
 Under the Section 502 program, loans help low-income families purchase or rehab homes.
 The agency also operates the Section 515 program which provides low-cost mortgages for property owners to develop rental housing that is affordable to the lowest income rural residents.

 Generate state or local funds.
-In addition to federal funds, many states and localities fund housing and community development from local revenue sources such as property taxes or general city or state tax revenue.
+In addition to federal funds, many states and localities fund housing and community development from local revenue sources such as property taxes or general city or state tax revenue -- all of which have been affected by the economic downturn.
 Some communities earmark money from real estate transfer taxes to finance housing trust funds that, in turn, finance the construction or rehabilitation of homes.
 Some float general obligation bonds or use future tax revenues (tax-increment financing) to fund new housing efforts.
-Others levy impact fees on new developments as a way of funding some of the required infrastructure for new developments.
-Click here to leave this section and learn more about generating additional capital for affordable homes.
+Others levy impact fees

-Mobilize non-traditional partners.
-Faced with shrinking budgets, some communities are leveraging support for affordable homes in other ways.
-For example, in strong markets where affordable housing is lacking, employers face the problem of attracting and retaining workers.
-Communities can engage employers by helping them implement employee benefit programs that provide homeownership counseling and financial assistance for downpayments or rent.
+example, when employment markets are strong and affordable housing is lacking, employers face the problem of attracting and retaining workers.
+During these times, communities can engage employers by helping them implement employee benefit programs that provide homeownership counseling and financial assistance for downpayments or rent.
 Many communities work with foundations or other nonprofits able to commit resources for specific housing projects and programs in the community.

 Click here to leave this section and learn more about leveraging employer commitment to affordable homes for their workers.